-6. Close the cap and mix thoroughly by pulse-vortexing for 5 x 2 seconds.
+6. Close the cap and mix thoroughly by pulse-vortexing for 5 x 2 s.

 Make sure that a visible vortex forms in the tube.
-In order to ensure efficient lysis, it is essential that the lysate and Buffer ACB are mixed thoroughly to yield a homogeneous solution.
+To ensure efficient lysis, it is essential that the lysate and Buffer ACB are mixed thoroughly to yield a homogeneous solution.

-- 7. Incubate the lysate-Buffer ACB mixture in the tube for 5 (±1) minutes at room temperature. - Insert the QIAamp Mini column into the VacConnector on the QIAvac 24 Plus (see "Setup of the QIAvac 24 Plus vacuum manifold", page 19).
+7. Incubate the lysate-Buffer ACB mixture in the tube for 5 (± 1) min at room temperature.

+Insert the QIAamp Mini column into the VacConnector on the QIAvac 24 Plus (see "Setup of the QIAvac 24 Plus vacuum manifold", page 21).
 Insert a 20 ml column extender into the open QIAamp Mini column.

-Make sure that the column extender is firmly inserted into the QIAamp Mini column in order to avoid sample leakage.
+Make sure that the column extender is firmly inserted into the QIAamp Mini column to avoid sample leakage.